Speakers

 In 2014, he was appointed Vicar General and Moderator of the Curia for the Diocese of Austin by Archbishop Joe S. Vásquez.
 The following year, Pope Francis appointed him Auxiliary Bishop of Austin.

 Bishop Garcia has served on the U.S. Conference of Catholic Bishops (USCCB) Committee on Communications and the Committee on Divine Worship.
 He also chaired the Subcommittee on Divine Worship in Spanish and currently continues to serve on that subcommittee.
 He is also a member of the Board of Directors for Catholic Relief Services.
+He currently serves as the Chair of the newly established Subcommittee for the Promotion of Racial Justice and Reconciliation which commenced their work November 2025.
 (Biografía)

 Workshop presenters